Alejogb1/job-board/blog-data/why-is-ppo-performance-declining.md

 id: "why-is-ppo-performance-declining"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I’ve seen this pattern with proximal policy optimization (ppo) quite a few times across different projects, and it's definitely not a straightforward "one-size-fits-all" reason.
 It's more like a confluence of factors, and figuring out the exact culprit involves a bit of investigative work.

 From my experience, I recall a particular project involving a robotic arm learning a complex manipulation task using ppo.
 We had everything humming along nicely initially, but then we saw that frustrating performance plateau and, ultimately, decline.
 It wasn't just a case of insufficient training data; it was far more nuanced.
 I'm going to break down the common reasons based on what I’ve observed and how I’ve tackled similar issues.